grantmcdermott/ritest/README.md

 <img src="man/figures/README-plot_est_ri-1.png" width="100%" />

-Similarly, support for regression tables is enabled via `ritest`’s compatability with `modelsummary::msummary`.
+Similarly, support for regression tables is enabled via **ritest’s** compatability with `modelsummary::msummary()`.
 I recommend displaying p-values instead of the default standard errors.
-This is particularly important when comparing against a parametric model as I do below.
+This is particularly important when comparing against a parametric model, as I do below.

 ``` r
 # library(modelsummary)  ## Already loaded